efrombonziworld2000/BonziWORLD-E-edition/README.md

 # BonziWORLD-Server
 Reprogrammed BonziWORLD server with a couple new security features.
 Works basically like vanilla bonziworld but without all the vulnerabilities.
 No building required!
+No built-in banning or kicking though, that's for pussies.

 # Dependencies
 Node JS, Socket.io and That's it!